MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 motor speed2 = speed - turn

-If the either motor is not able to achieve the required speed for the turn
+If the either motor is not able to achieve the required speed for the

 (beyond the maximum output), then

-the other motor is automatically changed by the program to meet the required
+the other motor is automatically changed by the program to meet the

 difference.

-Turn Mode ( Version 8+ )
+Turn mode ( version 8+ )

-In turn mode 1 the power supplied to the motors is always with
+In turn mode 1 the power supplied to the motors is

 reference to the speed.
-Turn values are only applied with respect to the speed.
-The turn factor is determined by the equation below, where
+Turn values are only applied with respect to

-speed_max is a program constant equating to the maximum possible motor speed.
+speed_max is a program constant equating to the maximum possible motor

 turn factor = turn * (speed/speed_max)